Everything to know about the Oscars tonight

 WHAT ELSE IS IN STORE FOR THE SHOW?

 The Academy of Motion Pictures Arts and Sciences has said that winners to all categories will be announced live on the show.
 (Last year, some categories were taped in a pre-show, something that caused an uproar among academy members.)
-All signs point to a full slate of musical performances, with Rihanna performing “Lift Me Up” from “Black Panther: Wakanda Forever” and Rahul Sipligunj and Kaala Bhairava singing Chandrabose and M.M.
+There will be a full slate of musical performances, with Rihanna performing “Lift Me Up” from “Black Panther: Wakanda Forever” and Rahul Sipligunj and Kaala Bhairava singing Chandrabose and M.M.
 Keeravaani’s “Naatu Naatu” from “RRR.”
-Nominee Lady Gaga, on the other hand, will not sing “Hold My Hand,” from “Top Gun: Maverick,” during the show.
-On Monday, show producers announced that Lenny Kravitz will deliver the “In Memoriam” performance.
+Though producers earlier had said Lady Gaga would not perform “Hold My Hand” from “Top Gun: Maverick,” a person close to the production with knowledge of the performance confirmed Sunday afternoon that the pop superstar will sing it, after all.

 WHO ARE THE FAVORITES?